NEV-Unity/NEV-Unity/bot/_____Readme.txt

 ANSWER: It, in conjunction with BYOND, relays adminhelps to a designated channel, along with various extra functions that can be accessed by saying !help in the same channel/in a query with the bot.

 Some basic info before you set this up:
-CC_Nanotrasen is coded in python 2.6 and requires a serverside installation of python 2.6 (obtainable at http://www.python.org/getit/releases/2.6/)
+CC_usn is coded in python 2.6 and requires a serverside installation of python 2.6 (obtainable at http://www.python.org/getit/releases/2.6/)
 - Python MUST BE installed to the same directory as the .dmb you are using to host your server/server config folder
-- CC_Nanotrasen supports, but does not require, Psyco (obtainable at http://psyco.sourceforge.net/download.html) which increases the speed 20-30% and slightly increases RAM usage
+- CC_usn supports, but does not require, Psyco (obtainable at http://psyco.sourceforge.net/download.html) which increases the speed 20-30% and slightly increases RAM usage

 Now that that's out of the way, I'll teach you how to set this up.